solliancenet/Solliance_AI_Led_business_process_automation/Whiteboard design session/WDS student guide - AI-led business process automation.md

 In addition to medical claims form processing, Contoso is looking to automate the process of transcribing, translating, and storing patient/doctor visit audio recordings.
 Currently, each hospital records audio files of patient/physician visits.
 This data is archived on-premises at each hospital and used strictly as an auditing tool should the details of any visit be questioned.
 When the results of a patient visit are challenged, the recording of the visit is retrieved and audibly reviewed by hospital employees.
 Unfortunately, this manual review process is not standard across the hospital network.
 As a result, each hospital has its own methods of dealing with patient audio file storage, retrieval, and review.
 A translation may also be needed in addition to patient audio transcription when the visit language is not US English (en-US).
 Currently, multiple language interpreters need to be on-hand at each hospital for the manual audio review process.

-Contoso Healthcare wants to implement useful reporting visualizations over the extracted claims processing data, such as visualizing the .
+Contoso Healthcare wants to implement useful reporting visualizations over the extracted claims processing data, such as visualizing the ratio of total cost and the amount covered for a patient.
 Doctors are also interested in extracting key insights from the patient visit audio transcriptions, preferably via search functionality made available in their internal portal site.

 ### Customer needs